SUNTANO is a 3-digit-numeric variable.

 999: Unknown-don't know

-The survey form defined an "indoor tanning device" as a "sunlamp, sunbed, or tanning booth."
+Prior to 2020, the survey form defined an "indoor tanning device" as a "sunlamp, sunbed, or tanning booth."
 The question explicitly excluded spray-on tans.

 According to the 2005 Field Representative's Manual, if a respondent reported that a sample child "used tanning devices 100 or more times in the past 12 months," the computer program for the survey would prompt the interviewer to verify this information.
 Specifically, in such cases, the interviewer was to ask, "Is it correct that (Sample Child's Name) used sun tanning devices (number of reported times) in the past 12 months?"